myelsk/rg-app/README.md

 - create/update/delete projects;
 - create/update/delete tasks in your project;
 - prioritize tasks in your project;
-- pick deadline for your project;
+- pick deadline for your task;
 - mark task as done;

 Stack of technologies: